-Perfectionism is a terrible habit and I’m here to tell you that it will ruin your art career!
-Instead of it being a form of encouragement it will become a source of sadness.
-It will steal your motivation and leave you feeling disheartened and inadequate.
+Perfectionism is a terrible habit and I’m popping in to remind you that it will ruin your art career!
+Instead of it being a form of encouragement it will become a source of discouragement.
+It will steal your motivation, stop you from even trying, leave you feeling disheartened, exhausted and inadequate!

-As you probably already know, it is difficult to create with a mind full of self-doubt, anxiety and worry about failure.
-When your mind is busy circling with negative thoughts, your creativity enters a state of paralysis… and you create nothing…
+As you probably already know, it is difficult to move forward with a mind full of self-doubt.
+When your mind is busy circling with negative thoughts, your creativity enters a state of paralysis… so you have a tendency to create nothing.

 3 Strategies to Stop Perfectionism from Ruining Your Art Career

-Are you always wanting ‘better’ before you start—better space, better supplies, better ideas?
+Are you always wanting ‘better’ before you start—better space, better lighting, better supplies, better ideas, better opportunities?

 It can happen quickly, before you realize it!
-All is going well with your artwork and then suddenly you’ve taken your artwork to a place of non-recovery and it’s no longer what you envisioned.
+All is going well and then suddenly you’ve taken your artwork to a place of non-recovery and it’s no longer what you envisioned.

 Practice accepting where you are currently with your work.
 Call it finished!
 Take the lessons learned and move on to the next piece.
 You are that much closer to mastery.

-How often do you draw something you don’t like?
-And how often do you compare your work to work you see other artists creating – and then subsequently feel terrible and depressed about your own work?
+How often do you create something that you don’t like?
+And how often do you compare your work to that of others – and then subsequently come to the conclusion that your work isn’t good enough?

 Regain Your Power